Everything you need to know about copyright and intellectual property

 Patents cover entirely new inventions and can take a long time to secure.
 A trademark can cover a combination of words, 2D designs and patterns, and colours that define your product.

-If you believe your rights have been breached, the first port of call should be UKIPO or, if you see a design you believe you own being sold commercially, contact Trading Standards.
+Having looked into it if you believe your rights have been breached, the first port of call should be UKIPO or, if you see a design you believe you own being sold commercially, contact Trading Standards.

 It is also important to check the UK design database.
 Visit Designview (www.tmdn.org) to search for designs registered in the UK by the World Intellectual Property Organization and the European Union Intellectual Property Office to make sure that the item isn’t registered by someone else.

-But defending your intellectual property is important and is something that designers and creatives should always have at the forefront of their minds.
+But protecting your intellectual property is important and is something that designers and creatives should always have at the forefront of their minds.
 Your work is your own and you deserve to be recognised and rewarded for your efforts.